What is a Last Will and Testament?

 Does a Will Have to be Notarized in Florida?

-While its not a requirement.
-Florida has an option to make a will “selfproving.”
-This speeds up the probate process – by allowing the probate court to accept the will without contacting the witnesses.
-This Self Proving Will Affidavit must be notarized.
-So, while, technically wills do not need to be notarized, for all practical purposes, they almost always are.
+While it is not a requirement, Florida has an option to make a Will "self-proving."
+This speeds up the probate process – by allowing the probate court to accept the Will without contacting the witnesses.
+This Self-Proving Will Affidavit must be notarized.
+So, while, technically, Wills do not need to be notarized for all practical purposes, they almost always are.

 What Happens if You Pass Away Without a Will in Florida?

-Do Wills Have To be Filed in Probate Court?
+Do Wills Have To be Filed in Florida Probate Court?

-If your heirs are relying on the Will to receive their inheritance, then yes, it must be filed along with a death certificate.
-If you pass away intestate, a probate must also be opened.
+According to Florida probate law, If your heirs are relying on the Will to receive their inheritance, then yes, it must be filed along with a death certificate.
+If you pass away intestate, probate must also be opened.

 What is Probate?

-Probate is a court-supervised process for identifying and gathering assets of the deceased; then notifying creditors (and giving unknown creditors and opportunity to submit their claims) and then distributing whatever is left over to heirs.
+Probate in Florida is a court-supervised process for identifying and gathering the deceased's assets, notifying creditors (and giving unknown creditors an opportunity to submit their claims), and distributing whatever is left over to heirs.
+A probate attorney can help you with this process.

 How to Avoid Probate?